a reputation for excellence

 A Time to Dance

 At Wildwood Ballet, we believe that everyone deserves a chance to dance!
 We also believe that the discipline of dance offers many benefits to a person's spiritual, emotional, and physical well being.
 Because of this, A Time to Dance was established to provide scholarships for our Wildwood Ballet students and Project Plie students; as well as, funding for creativity/movement sessions to women in local needy communities and dance nights/concerts for our local senior community.

 Project Plié - In 2016, we offered a Master Class, weekly dance classes, and a summer dance camp to approximately 8 students at Nims Middle School Boys & Girls Club.
 This summer we have plans to offer a Master Class to elementary-aged students at the Miccosukee Boys & Girls Club; as well as, offer regularly scheduled classes to their students in the Fall 2017.

-Hidden Art Project - We are excited about our on-going partnership with Chelsea House, a ministry to women in transition in our community.
+Hidden Art Initiative - We are excited about our on-going partnership with Chelsea House, a ministry to women in transition in our community.
 Since 2014 we have been offering monthly creativity and movement sessions to these women.
 We believe that emotional expression can be healing and that creative movement can open a door to the feelings these women are experiencing.
 Through these sessions we hope to encourage the women to discover the beauty that is within them; as well as, to see the beauty that is all around them.

 Shall We Dance?
 It is our desire to reach out and honor our local senior community through providing dance concerts, visitations with assisted facility residents; as well as, recreational dance nights.